-- Post a specific notice on the website of the non-collecting retailer; - Provide a notice at checkout that the purchases made may be subject to Rhode Island use tax; - Provide a follow-up notice to the purchaser within 48 hours notifying said purchaser that the purchases previously made may be subject to Rhode Island use tax; and - Send, by January 31st, to any customer who has made \$100 or more in cumulative annual purchases in the previous calendar year from the non-collecting retailer a list of the purchases made and the amount of use tax owed on these purchases.
+• Post a specific notice on the website of the non-collecting retailer;

+- Provide a notice at checkout that the purchases made may be subject to Rhode Island use tax; - Provide a follow-up notice to the purchaser within 48 hours notifying said purchaser that the purchases previously made may be subject to Rhode Island use tax; and - Send, by January 31st, to any customer who has made \$100 or more in cumulative annual purchases in the previous calendar year from the non-collecting retailer a list of the purchases made and the amount of use tax owed on these purchases.

 The expected FY 2018 sales and use tax revenue impact from this new reporting requirement is \$19.7 million.
-ORA has assumed that revenues from this change will not be realized until the

-September 2017 through June 2018 period and has adjusted the July and August 2017 sales and use tax revenue flows to reflect the higher expected revenues for this period.
+ORA has assumed that revenues from this change will not be realized until the September 2017 through June 2018 period and has adjusted the July and August 2017 sales and use tax revenue flows to reflect the higher expected revenues for this period.

 The 2017 General Assembly also enacted legislation to assess the 7.0 percent use tax on the document fees associated with the purchase of a new motor vehicle.
 (This practice occurs in both Connecticut and Massachusetts.)
-The expected FY 2018 sales and use tax revenue impact from this broadening of the use tax base, as it pertains to motor vehicles, is \$1.8 million.
-The revenue flows from this use tax base expansion are expected to be completely realized during FY 2018 and in accordance to the flow of registry receipts.8
+The expected FY 2018 sales and use tax revenue impact from this broadening of the use tax base, as it pertains to motor vehicles, was \$1.8 million.
+Division of Taxation testimony at the May 2018 REC indicated that this revenue estimate would not be met.
+Accordingly, ORA recalculated the expected revenue to be \$974,883 and used this figure in determining expected sales and use tax revenues.
+The revised revenue flows from this use tax base expansion are expected to be completely realized during FY 2018 and in accordance to the flow of registry receipts.8